aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/generalformat/_index.md

 ---
 title: GeneralFormat
+linktitle: GeneralFormat
 second_title: Aspose.Words for Java API Reference
-description: Specifies a general format that is applied to a numeric text or any field result.
+description: Specifies a general format that is applied to a numeric text or any field result in Java.
 type: docs
 weight: 306
 url: /java/com.aspose.words/generalformat/